 - What were the issues?
 IT?
 Leadership?
 Communication?
 Do these issues exist elsewhere?

-- When was the information regarding the case study presented? if it is old (greater than 5 years) should it be revisited?
+- When was the information regarding the case study presented?
+If it is old (greater than 5 years) should it be revisited?
 Have the issues been resolved completely or do they still exist elsewhere?

 - Where have you worked previously?
-Contact one of your old managers to see if they need some research performing, it may even help you get some primary data and future employment.
+Contact one of your old managers to see if they need some research performing.
+It may even help you get some primary data and future employment.

 There are many suggestions for selecting a research topic area, and once the general topic is chosen, you will need to focus the research.

-Focussing and Narrowing the Research Topic
+Focusing and Narrowing the Research Topic